openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 ability to recognize the resulting Agent and mark it as approved.

 #### Day 2 Add Node Boot-it-Yourself

-#### Personas for multi-cluster management

-**Infra Owner** Manages physical infrastructure and configures hosts to boot the discovery ISO that runs the Agent.

-**Cluster Creator** Uses running Agents to create and grow clusters.

 #### Create Cluster